Generic selectors

 Jonathan: Yeah, durians, you know, Anthony Bourdain had the best description of it.
 He said it was like eating delicious strawberry blancmange in the most unimaginably filthy subway lavatory.

-Jonathan: There’s this interesting wave that’s going on at certain level of restaurants, both around the world and the US, that I call “transgressive,” where they are actually in a lot of ways serving food that’s supposed to freak you out.
-Like there’s a place called “Night + Market Song” in Silver Lake, very good Thai restaurant.
+Jonathan: There’s this interesting wave that’s going on at certain levels of restaurants, both around the world and in the US, that I calltransgressive,where they are actually in a lot of ways serving food that’s supposed to freak you out.
+There’s a place calledNight + Market Songin Silver Lake, a very good Thai restaurant.
 And one of the dishes he serves is, he calls blood soup with MSG sauce.

-And it is actually a bowl of warm pig blood and there are some like Thai herbs that are sprinkled over the top, and some fried skin, you know, crunchy.
+And it is a bowl of warm pig blood and there are some like Thai herbs that are sprinkled over the top, and some fried skin, you know, crunchy.
 They serve it with a dish of sticky rice.
-You’re supposed to swipe your, make the rice ball, you’re supposed to swipe it through the blood and there’s some herbs on, maybe the MSG sauce.
+You’re supposed to swipe your, make the rice ball, you’re supposed to swipe it through the blood, and there’s some herbs on, maybe the MSG sauce.
 And then you eat it.

 Anyway, you were asking me how you could eat stinky tofu and survive to begin with.
-That’s a lot of, that’s a big digression, but you don’t have to eat stinky tofu if you don’t want to.
+That’s a lot of that’s a big digression, but you don’t have to eat stinky tofu if you don’t want to.
 There’s no, nobody’s making you, no one will think less of you.

 Jonathan: Yeah.
 Go and have dinner at Animal.

 Rob: Do you think there’s a future in food criticism?
-Do you think that people will be making a living out of it in the future given all this social media?
+Do you think that people will be making a living out of it in the future, given all this social media?

 Jonathan: Oh, hell, I didn’t even eat broccoli when I was in high school!
 I mean, cauliflower was like a foreign country.

 I guess I’m open and there are still, there are still places that I find it super hard to go.
 I can’t just… There are taquerías in Mexico City that will serve, for example, tacos and banana slugs.
-I’m not at the point where I could go, “I’m really in the mood for some of this.”
-I mean, it’s still like, “Okay, this is what I’m going to do now.”
+I’m not at the point where I could go,I’m really in the mood for some of this.I mean, it’s still like,Okay, this is what I’m going to do now.”

 Rob: It’s a job.